 If you would like to volunteer email: firstname.lastname@example.org

 THE WHITE PLAINS PUBLIC LIBRARY

-The White Plains Public Library will reopen to the public on Tuesday, July 28th with limited hours and COVID 19 rules in effect.
+The White Plains Public Library reopened to the public on Tuesday, July 28th with limited hours and COVID 19 rules in effect.

 The White Plains Public Library has launched Documenting COVID-19: White Plains Experiences and wants to hear about you, what you’re doing, how you’re doing, what you see outside your window.
 Contributions to the Library’s collection can be anything, from a three-line poem to a 200-page diary, from a photograph to an oil painting.
 To find out more about this project, and to submit your documents, visit: https://whiteplainslibrary.org/local-history/covid-19/